tomjoht/documentation-theme-jekyll/doc_configuration_settings.md

 First Jekyll will read the config_writers.yml file, and then Jekyll will read the config_writers_pdf.yml file.

-More detail about generating PDFs is provided in {{doc_generating_pdfs}}, but the configuration settings used for the PDFs are described here.
+More detail about generating PDFs is provided in {{site.data.urls.doc_generating_pdfs.link}}, but the configuration settings used for the PDFs are described here.

 The process for creating PDFs relies on two steps: